-- Executive Directors whose salary exceeds the new limits may continue to receive said salary, and - Executive Directors whose salary is less than the new limits may receive the new amount retroactive to the beginning of their fiscal year 2017.

-In the meantime,

-- For new Executive Directors, - LHAs should utilize the existing DHCD Salary and Qualifications Schedule. - Salary proration across programs should be consistent with unit or bedroom unit (BRU) count. - For existing Executive Directors, - For FY2017, DHCD will approve budgets that consist of a 3% increase over the DHCD approved FY2016 Executive Director's salary
+- Executive Directors whose salary exceeds the new limits may continue to receive said salary, and - Executive Directors whose salary is less than the new limits may receive the new amount retroactive to the beginning of their fiscal year. - In the meantime, - For new Executive Directors, - □ LHAs should utilize the existing DHCD Salary Schedule. - □ Salary proration across programs should be consistent with unit or bedroom unit (BRU) count. - For existing Executive Directors, - □ For FY17, DHCD will approve budgets that consist of a 3% increase in the ED's salary on the state side, given the salary proration across programs is consistent with unit or bedroom unit (BRU) count.